The liver stands as one of the largest organs in the body, weighing 3.3 pounds. It performs many roles, including:

 There are two types of hepatitis C infection:

 In 2018, the CDC reported a total of 3,621 cases of acute hepatitis C in the United States.
 However, because initial infection does not often present with symptoms, many of those with HCV do not seek medical attention.
-The CDC estimates that the actual number of cases are underreported and reach approximately 50,300.
+The CDC estimates that the actual number of cases is underreported and reaches approximately 50,300.

 Rehab facilities are open and accepting new patients